ianbren/Fibaro_ESP8266_201/Fibaro Code/README.md

 - Press "Debug" for the "Test ESP8266" button
 - Press "Start" to enable debugging
 - In the new window, press "Test ESP8266"
-- Esure there's text returned - it will be JSON if you are using the companion ESP8266 code
+- Ensure there's text returned - it will be JSON if you are using the companion ESP8266 code

+- if all is well, the labels created above should hold the result of the JSON sent from ESP8266

 If there are issues
 - in a browser, check that there's some text returned when you select the IP address used in the "General" tab above.